 SIP 16 guides UK licensed insolvency practitioners engaging in a pre-pack administration.
-They remain though guidelines; however, IP’s may have regulatory issues if they step outside of them.
+They remain through guidelines; however, IP’s may have regulatory issues if they step outside.
 Pre-packs remain potential minefields for all.

 Therefore, since the changes, you must ensure you can prove that:

 - The basis on which the directors paid a reasonable price for company assets: Was a legitimate up to date open market value placed on company assets. s239 Preference under Insolvency Act 1986

 - Every available consideration was explored and documented: A pre-pack may only happen if it provides a higher return for the company’s creditors.

 - Marketing was effective: when you market the business, there were many potential buyers informed about the sale, giving reasonable viewing time and information for consideration.
 If this was not the case, practical reasoning for why?

 - How company assets remain valued independently: the basis for valuation and details of the valuer (including their professional qualifications) needs to be emphasised.

 The morality of a pre-pack and how the directors exercise their morality during the process.
 Bring pre-packs high on the concerns of those who have lost money.